 View around 750 million records including birth, marriage and death records, the complete UK census collection (including the official 1911 census), millions of parish records dating back as far as 1538, a vast military records collection spanning 1656-1994, migration records etc. This now includes the 1939 register.

 Our subscription excludes memorial scrolls and the Living Relatives database.
-Our license states that usage is for research into a user's own family history only, and not for any commercial or other purpose whatsoever and that accessing records on behalf of 3rd parties is not permitted.
+Our licence states that usage is for research into a user's own family history only, and not for any commercial or other purpose whatsoever and that accessing records on behalf of third parties is not permitted.

 Gale News Vault

 Use the link to the News Vault to search the following resources individually or all in one go.